charliebravotango/Linton2022/Assessment/Instructions.md

 - [ ] Ensure the `AdventureWorks2016CTP3` database has been restored and is available
 > The lab VM only has Internet Explorer installed, which can download the script; choose *Open* in the prompt at the bottom of the Internet Explorer browser window.
 This will open the script in SSMS for you.
 ### Instructions
 This task is broken into two parts&mdash;*SQL Trace* and *Extended Events*.
-In order to obtain all available points both parts of the instructions should be attempted as each part is worth ½ the available points (`20 points` each).
+In order to obtain all available points both parts of the instructions should be attempted as each part is worth Â½ the available points (`20 points` each).
 #### SQL Trace method
 SQL Trace has been deprecated for a number of years, but is still useful (and can be used to generate a workload for the *Database Engine Tuning Advisor*, which *Extended Events* cannot).